KoalaV2/scripts/README.md

 ## My scripts

-# This is all my scripts in a Github repository so i can easily use them
+# This is all my scripts in a GitHub repository so i can easily use them